 • Chair, Program Development and Global Outreach – my responsibilities included elevating global awareness for Society initiatives.

-• These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in IA initiatives.
+• These monthly seminars contributed to the Society’s website going from 100+ monthly visitors to consistently 100k+ unique monthly visitors which translated as measurable global awareness, interest, and participation in intangible asset initiatives.

 - American Society for Industrial Security International (where I served as)